Music NKY

 Recommended Pianos

 Pianos have a different feel than a 'keyboard.'
 You want a piano - not a keyboard.
-The term "keyboard" encompasses toy whiz-bang noise-makers.
-Avoid discount store toys if you want to take lessons; they are not suitable practice instruments.
+The term "keyboard" encompasses toy noise-makers.
+Avoid cheap toys if you want to take piano lessons; they are not suitable practice instruments.

+I like the Rolands that have an easy action.
 Some of the Casio Previa series digital piano come close to a real piano feel.
+Some, not all! of the Yamaha pianos are easy to play.
 I have found that on many digital pianos the keys are stiff or have a rubbery bounce that makes them hard to play.
 This is an important factor, especially for a beginner.
-[Fact: maestro Vladimir Horowitz had the keys on his personal Steinway adjusted to make it extremely easy to play.]

 Shhhh!
-Your budding artist can practice while wearing headphones and all that you will hear is the gentle clicking of the keys.
+Your budding artist can practice on a digital piano while wearing headphones and all that you will hear is the gentle clicking of the keys.
 CAUTION: supervise the use of headphones!
+Exposure to loud noise can cause hearing loss!

 Top